robertpdavis/my-react-portfolio/README.md

 ## Usage
 Usuage is straight forward.
 Note that clicking on a portfolio project impage with show a modal popup with extra details about the project and any links to a deployed website/github page and the github repo.

-Live static site is available on github: https://robertpdavis.github.io/my-react-portfolio
+* Live site is available on AWS at - https://robpdavis.com.au

 ## Credits
 Rob Davis Github: [robertpdavis](https://github.com/robertpdavis)